Chile must provide 11-year-old pregnant rape victim with all options, including abortion

 “The Chilean state is responsible to provide her with every support necessary as she contends with the horrendous physical and psychological consequences of being raped and pregnant as a result.
 Her life, health, hopes and dreams are all in the hands of the authorities,” said Guadalupe Marengo, Americas Director at Amnesty International.

 Experts agree that pregnancy poses specific risks and potentially long term consequences for the physical and mental health of children.
 The state should ensure all victims of rape have the option of safe, accessible and legal abortion services, and that decisions on whether to continue or terminate a pregnancy are made without coercion.

 “We urge the Chilean government to comply with their international obligations to ensure Belen has access to all the medical, psychological and legal support she needs and has a right to, including the special needs she has as a child including the option of safe, accessible and legal abortion services.”

 The United Nations Committees on the Rights of the Child, on Torture, on Violence against Women and the World Health Organisation, amongst many other expert organisations, insist that all rape victims must be offered continued support to overcome the physical and psychological impact of their ordeal, tailored to their particular needs, including as to whether or not to continue with pregnancy resulting from rape.

 While experts agree that the profound harm caused by rape and sexual violence can never be entirely redressed, such services are paramount in mitigating the consequences.

 “We urge the Chilean government to ensure that all rape victims have the support they need to secure their life and health.
-No victim of rape should suffer be subjected to further fear and coercion while trying to recover from rape,” said Guadalupe Marengo.
+No victim of rape should suffer further fear and coercion while trying to recover from rape,” said Guadalupe Marengo.